A love of souvenirs

-Our Es Vedrà t-shirt is our take on the tourist t-shirt.
-It features our signature drawing of a young woman wearing a wide brimmed sunhat gazing out toward the mythical island at sunset.
+The Es Vedrà t-shirt is my take on the tourist t-shirt.
+It features one of my drawings, a sketch of a young woman wearing a wide brimmed sunhat gazing out toward the mythical island at sunset.
 Beneath the image sit the coordinates for Es Vedrà.
 It is screen printed on a lilac base using vivid pink and orange, key colours from the collection.

-We see our silk pocket square as an artwork, which will form part of an ongoing series called ‘Greetings from’.
+I see the silk scarves as artworks, which will form part of an ongoing series called ‘Greetings from’.
 This first one in the series takes its’ inspiration from Ibiza.
 The design celebrates the landscape, architecture and nature of the island.
 It depicts the Mediterranean Sea, a sunset, rustic finca, cactus and the famous flamingos.

 The vivid colours represent the islands’ energy, but also compliment the colours used in our Island Dreams collection.
 The two female characters reflect both the contemplative side to the island and its' more hedonistic one.
 And of course, it wouldn’t be complete without a dreamcatcher to symbolise Ibiza’s more free-spirited mystical side.